 - a discharge or fluid from your vagina

 - a discharge of tissue from your vagina

-- no longer experiencing the symptoms of pregnancy, such as breast tenderness and feeling sick
+- no longer experiencing the symptoms of pregnancy, such as feeling sick

 If you have bleeding or any of the symptoms above, contact your midwife or GP straightaway.

 An ectopic pregnancy is when a fertilised egg implants outside the womb – for example, in the fallopian tube.

 It can cause bleeding and is dangerous because the fertilised egg can't develop properly outside the womb.
 The egg has to be removed, which can be done through an operation or with medicines.